-While wandering the streets of Zurich be on the lookout for the festively decorated “Märlitram” (or Fairytale Tram) driven by Samichlaus himself.
+While wandering the streets of Zurich be on the lookout for Christas traditions, including the festively decorated “Märlitram” (or Fairytale Tram) driven by Samichlaus himself.
 Angels can be found inside telling stories to the lucky children who get a chance to ride.
 The stories are told in German and tickets are available to be purchased up to a week in advance.
 If you don’t speak German, but still want to mix with the locals, head to Bürkliplatz to dip candles, an Advent tradition since the 1960s.

 Before saying goodbye, don’t forget to stop by the Christkindlmarkt in the main train station to catch a glimpse of the amazing Christmas tree decorated in Swarovski crystal gems.
 (Kristin at Swiss Family Travel)

-Where to Celebrate the Holidays in Asia
+Where to Celebrate Christmas in Asia

 There are a lot of things to do in the city, one of which is a party that is thrown to the less fortunate children of the city annually organized by the owner of this famous “Christmas House”.
-On the night of December 24th there are celebrations in the bars, restaurants, tempurahan kiosk (street food), and along Rizal boulevard until the fireworks go off at midnight.
+On Christmas eve there are celebrations in the bars, restaurants, tempurahan kiosk (street food), and along Rizal boulevard until the fireworks go off at midnight.

 Two of the local parks have carnival rides and games throughout the season, Quezon Park has a 60 ft tall Christmas tree in its center.
 Catholics observe the traditional 9 day mass which they attend at 5 o’ clock in the morning from December 16 until Christmas Eve.